 If you’re considering making the leap into entrepreneurship but don’t know where to start, consider your goals for the year.
 Is there a recurring theme, an interest you can’t seem to shake?
 Maybe use my 2018 Goals Worksheet to help figure it out.
 As Nicole reminds us in this book, “…it’s time to make your own luck.”

 And speaking of luck, we’re giving away a signed copy of Mom Boss to one lucky reader.
-Follow me on Instagram and like THIS POST for your chance to win!
-If you happen to not win this time around, be sure to pick up your own copy of Mom Boss!
+Be sure to pick up your own copy of Mom Boss!